-8. The Setup Wizard will notify you of how to proceed with the installation, shown in figure 2-7.
-Click OK to continue the Installation.
+10. Wait a while for the step.
+During the step, the Setup Wizard will notify you of how to proceed with the installation (shown in Figure 2-10).
+Our drivers have been tested thoroughly, and are able to work with the operating system.
+Click Yes to continue the Installation.